alfrooster/aoe-data-analytics/README.md

 Some notes to help team: (subject to change)
 1. Specifying the encoding for opening the .CSV-file: df = pd.read_csv(file, encoding='ISO-8859-1')
+2. Install matplotlib (https://matplotlib.org/stable/users/installing/index.html) to use piecharts and other graphical visualisations